vivek4879/cis6930fa24-project1/README.md

 Types of Redacted Items: A count of each type of redaction (names, dates, phone numbers, addresses, concepts).
 Details of Redacted Items: Includes the redacted term, the type, and the start and end indices of the redacted term within the text.

+The redaction stats and details are written either to a file, stderr, or stdout depending on the type given in the input.
+If the input says stderr or stdout then we print it to the terminal and if it says anything else then we make a .txt file of that name in our stats folder and write the stats in that file.

 ### Tests
 Tests for each feature are provided in the tests/ directory.
 To run all tests, use: